abhayrobotics/NamasteDSA/Readme.md

 -  24: MAx consecutive ones
 -  25 : find missing no. in an array of (0,n) in unsorted array.
 -  26: find Single Number in an array of 2 occurance except 1 element

+# Practice
+- 27: Write a function to find the longest common prefix string amongst an array of strings.
+- 28 Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.